encord-team/encord-active/docs/docs/workflows/evaluate-classification-model.md

 we look at their correlation, we see that as the Image-Level Annotation Quality increases, model performance increases, too.
 On the other hand, Red Values and Image Singularity have a negative correlation with the model performance.

-When we look at the confusion matrix, you can see that most of the predictions are correct; Meanwhile, we can easily observe that a significant part of the *charmader* images was predicted as *pikachu*, resulting in low recall for the *charmander* and low precision for the *pikachu*.
+When we look at the confusion matrix, we find that most of the predictions are correct; Meanwhile, we can easily observe that a significant part of the *charmader* images was predicted as *pikachu*, resulting in low recall for the *charmander* and low precision for the *pikachu* classes.
 So there might be value in investigating these wrongly labeled charmander samples.

 ## Performance by Metric